 - Innerspring models are much more like traditional mattresses and giving higher comfort, but they are heavier.

 If it is possible, consider a washable mattress cover to protect your investment.
 If you are in love with a particular model, but the cover is not washable, don’t worry; you can use a slipcover anytime.

-With this guide, I hope you are ready to choose the futon or sofa bed that fits your needs.
+I hope you are ready to choose the futon or sofa bed that fits your needs with this guide.
 To make the purchase even more comfortable, check out the selection of the best futons of 2021.